Marina-Zafiris/Marina-Zafiris.github.io/_posts/2019-04-18-welcome-to-jekyll.md

 str(dat)
-# predicting chance low birth weight with the other predictors

 Binom_Admit = ifelse(dat$Chance.of.Admit > 0.72, 1, 0)
 head(Binom_Admit)

 dat_bw=cbind(dat[ , -9], Binom_Admit)

 #### All are integer, if not then we would have to convert
 #### with the as. function
 str(dat_bw)

 #-------------------------------------------------------------------------------#
 ####  To run a neural network it is best to normalize the data